Ava Rinker: Professional

 On June 24, 2025, Rinker was drafted in the fourth round, 30th overall, by the Minnesota Frost.
-She was announced as a reserve player with the Frost prior to the start of the 2025-26 PWHL season.
+Following pre-season training camp, she was announced as a reserve player for the Frost prior to the 2025–26 season.

 Personal life

-Rinker's brother, AJ, uses a whelechair and plays for the Flyers' PowerPlay team, a power wheelchair floor hockey team.
+Rinker's brother, AJ, uses a wheelchair and plays for the Flyers' PowerPlay team, a power wheelchair floor hockey team.